For correctional pharmacies

 Inventory software in this space wasn't designed for the realities of a jail med room.
 Most systems assume a single-workstation retail pharmacy with reliable WiFi and a small SKU list.
 Correctional pharmacies operate differently:

 Tablets and scanners are locked down.
 Workstations are shared across shifts.
 Software needs to work without constant admin tinkering, and without exposing PHI to staff who shouldn't see it.
+One subscription covers unlimited devices — see how multi-device sync works.

 Med rooms in correctional facilities aren't always on a clean network.
 RxRescue works offline; scans queue locally and sync when the device reaches the network again.
 No lost data, no "please reconnect" friction.